Buzzlet/Lex/README.md

 	- A single integer

 	Accept States
-	- A sequence of integers delimted by spaces
+	- A sequence of integers delimited by spaces

 	Transition Matrix
 	- Pairs of lines
 	- First line: A string of characters to follow the second line's state changes